message/iata/SR.md

 Vaccines accepted are: AstraZeneca (Vaxzevria), AZD1222 (SK Bioscience Co Ltd.), Covishield, Janssen, Moderna, Pfizer-BioNTech, Sinopharm and Sinovac.
 2. Flights to Suriname are suspended
 - This does not apply to flights arriving from Anguilla, Antigua and Barbuda, Aruba, Bahamas, Barbados, Brazil, Cayman Isl., Curacao, Dominica, French Guiana, Grenada, Guyana, Jamaica, Martinique, Montserrat, Netherlands, St. Barthelemy, St. Kitts and Nevis, St. Lucia, St. Maarten, St. Martin, St. Vincent and the Grenadines, Trinidad and Tobago, Turks and Caicos Isl., USA, Virgin Isl.
 (British) or Virgin Isl.
 (USA).
-3. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before arrival.
+3. Passengers must have a negative COVID-19 antigen test taken at most 24 hours before arrival.
 - This does not apply to passengers younger than 12 years.
 4. Passengers must have a confirmed accommodation booking for at least 7 days at a registered SHATA accommodation.
 - This does not apply to passengers older than 17 years with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 2 weeks before arrival.